-- (i) 80/20 preference points system for acquisition of goods and services for rand value equal to or above R30 000 and up to R50 million. - (ii) 90/10 preference points system for acquisition of goods and services for rand value above R50 million - (iii) B-BBEE points will be allocated as follow
+- (i) 80/20 preference points system for acquisition of goods and services for rand value equal to or above R2000 and up to R50 million. - (ii) 90/10 preference points system for acquisition of goods and services for rand value above R50 million - (iii) Specific goals points will be allocated as follows and percentage put on the tender specification listed in the tender document including means of verification on the listed specific goals.